kkfurtado94/intertrust-tech-task/README.md

 I've created 3 simple tests, one validating the UI part and two others that send the request and validate the response code, city, validate the key of my account.

-The website had no ID for the WebElements so I had to use some "ugly" standards for mapping them.
+The website had no IDs for the WebElements so I had to use some "ugly" standards for mapping them.

 Tasks